List of The Hunger Games characters: Rue

 Rue is the District 11 female tribute in the 74th Hunger Games.
 She was the youngest of all the tributes in the Games, at just 12 years old.
-She scored a 7 in her private session which was unusually high for such a young tribute and survived the initial bloodbath.
+She scored a 7 in her private session which was unusually high for such a young tribute and most suspect that she got such a high score by demonstrating her climbing skills.
+Rue also survived the initial bloodbath.
 She spent the first few days climbing through the trees and hiding.
 On Day 5, she found Katniss up a tree, trapped there by the career tributes.
 She pointed out a tracker jacker nest to Katniss.
-Katniss planned to drop the nest on the careers and cut the branch it was hanging under, which caused it to fall on the careers.
+Katniss planned to drop the nest on the careers and cut the branch it was hanging under, which caused it to fall on the Careers.
 This resulted in the deaths of Glimmer (and the female tribute from District 4 in the book).
-Katniss then collapsed, having been stung by some of the tracker jackers, and slept for a few days.
-Rue tended to her jacket stings during this time, stating that it was "lucky that she had the sense to pull out the stingers, otherwise she would have been a lot worse".
+Katniss then collapses, having been stung by some of the tracker jackers, and sleeps for a few days.
+Rue tends to her tracker jacker stings during this time, stating that it was "lucky that she had the sense to pull out the stingers, otherwise she would have been a lot worse".

-Upon her awakening, Katniss and Rue became allies and made plans to destroy the careers' supplies.
-Katniss destroyed the supply mountain the next day, shooting a sack of apples that, upon landing, set off the pedestal mines that the boy from District 3 had reactivated, but Rue found herself trapped in a net set up by the Careers.
-Katniss came to her rescue, but, while dodging her own death, Marvel speared Rue in the abdomen.
-In the ensuing conflict, Marvel was killed by Katniss, who was trying to defend Rue.
-The dying Rue told Katniss she had to win and asked her to sing for her as she died.
+Upon her awakening, Katniss and Rue became allies.
+They talk, hunt, prepare food, and form a friendship.
+Rue asks questions about if Katniss likes Peeta and if all of it is true.
+Katniss also protects Rue while she sleeps.
+In both the film and book it is shown how much Rue reminds Katniss of her sister, Prim.
+Later, Katniss and Rue make plans to destroy the Careers' supplies.
+Katniss destroys the supply mountain the next day, shooting a sack of apples that, upon landing, sets off the pedestal mines that the male tribute from District 3 had reactivated, but Rue finds herself trapped in a net set up by the Careers.
+Katniss comes to her rescue, but, while dodging her own death, Marvel spears Rue in the abdomen.
+In the ensuing conflict, Marvel is killed by Katniss, who was trying to defend Rue.
+The dying Rue tells Katniss she has to win and asks her to sing for her as she died.
+When Katniss sees the violence of the Hunger Games happen personally to Rue, someone she deeply cared about and who was so young, caring, and innocent, it fuels her hate for the Capitol and the games as well.
+Rue also serves as motivation to the rebellion, her death causing several uprisings as well as Katniss presenting a speech for her.
 Rue finished seventh overall.
 Rue had five brothers and sisters, and her father died when she was 9.
 She was evidently close to her siblings and had some hunting skills, even though the only weapons she had were a slingshot and a rock for a knife.
 Rue is often mentioned by Katniss in the later books as they were not only allies but friends as well.